-We, at Aadvik foods, recently conducted a seminar with Christina Adams- She is an American award-winning journalist, writer and speaker.
+We, at Aadvik foods, recently conducted a seminar with Christina Adams- She is an American award-winning journalist, writer, and speaker.
 She is a specialist and leader in Camel Milk and has done deep research on the benefits of camel milk, especially around autism.
 Her works have also been featured by various top newspapers like The Washington Post, The Los Angeles Times, and the list goes on!

 When she found out that her kid is autistic, she began her search for a cure, which marked the beginning of a journey with camels and their milk.
-This book is her expedition, her mission as a mother, who has travelled the globe for her child.
+This book is her expedition, her mission as a mother, who has traveled the globe for her child.

-In this conversation we talked about Christina’s journey, Autism- symptoms & cure, Camel milk and how this helps people with autistic symptoms.
+In this conversation, we talked about Christina’s journey, Autism- symptoms & cure, Camel milk, and how this helps people with autistic symptoms.

 Questions asked by customers at the Webinar: